PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 There are some other potential use cases, like saving allocations by passing arrays instead of vecs, but ecosystem crates like smallvec cover these cases well enough.

-The rationales relating to object safety, on the other hand, would allow programming patterns that are currently impossible to become trivial, and are a major motivator for unsized locals.
+The rationales relating to object safety, on the other hand, would allow programming patterns that are currently impossible to become trivial, and are a major motivator for unsized variables.

 ## RFC #1909